makeruniverse/docs/docs/makerblog/blog.md

 Sounds good.
 But it misses the point.
 Twice.

 (1) The term “user" in "user research" does not refer to a specific target, but to a set of methods.
-User research is not exclusive about human beings, but also animals.
+These methods are not exclusively adressing human beings, but also animals.
 And even more so, [machines](https://www.researchgate.net/publication/332636704_Machine_behaviour).

 (2) Though, behavioural research [tried to tell us](https://osf.io/ezcuj/) otherwise, user research methods don't reveal the human nature of the actor.
 They only reveal usage behaviors, hence the name.
 (HR)